That short statement sums up the appreciation I have for Indiana’s hunters and my fellow conservationists.

 But it’s you, the hunter, who has done the most simply by buying a license.

-Your investment not only grants you the privilege to pursue white-tailed deer, wild turkeys, pheasants or some other game animal but also supports research, programs, and public lands that make it happen.
+Your investment not only grants you the privilege to pursue white-tailed deer, wild turkeys, pheasants or some other game but also supports research, programs, and public lands that make it happen.
 You are part of the Hoosier conservation tradition every time you buy an Indiana license.

 It’s hard to imagine that a lifetime ago there were no deer or turkeys in Indiana.
 What a different story we have today.
 The DNR’s dedicated wildlife biologists and land managers have played an integral role in that transformation.